-If you need assistance with any of these services, use the library’s chat help (bottom right corner) to send us a message or call the Reference Desk (847) 362-2330 x1302.
+If you need assistance with any of these services, use the library’s chat help (bottom right corner) to send us a message or call the Information Desk (847) 362-2330 x1302.
 View the privacy policies of these companies.

-If you need assistance with any of these services, use the library’s chat help (bottom right corner) to send us a message or call the Reference Desk (847) 362-2330 x1302.
+If you need assistance with any of these services, use the library’s chat help (bottom right corner) to send us a message or call the Information Desk (847) 362-2330 x1302.
 View the privacy policies of these companies.

 From Newsbank – Comprehensive news collection, ideal for exploring issues and events at the local, regional, national, and international levels.
 Includes the Libertyville Review, Vernon Hills Review, Daily Herald, and Chicago Sun-Times.